 - Gaining size in the relevant muscles.
 The bigger a muscle grows, the stronger it will become.
 One study found that four years of weight training resulted in a 60% increase in muscle strength and a 56% increase in muscle size, meaning that increased muscle size explained 93% of the strength gains.
 Therefore, if we’re trying to increase our strength on the back squat, our very first priority is bulking up the relevant muscles: our quads, adductors, and glutes.
 The irrelevant muscles, of course, don’t matter.
 Biceps aren’t a limiting factor in the squat, bench press, or deadlift, so there’s no need to build bigger biceps.

 If you aren’t a powerlifter, different muscles are relevant.
 For example, you might care about your biceps because you want to carry heavy things around in your arms.
-Or maybe you want your arms to look bigger and more badass.
+Or maybe you want to build bigger, more badass arms.

 And if you aren’t a powerlifter, you don’t need to focus purely on improving your 1-rep max strength.
 You might want more of an endurance component to your strength, especially since that’s such an important aspect of gaining muscle mass.
 In that case, it makes more sense to focus on gaining strength in the 6–10 rep range.